russelltsherman/bash-commons/README.md

 * `assert.sh`: Assertions that check a condition and exit if the condition is not met, such as asserting a variable is not empty or that an expected app is installed.
 Useful for defensive programming.

+* `aws.sh`: A collection of thin wrappers for direct calls to the [AWS CLI](https://aws.amazon.com/cli/) and [EC2 Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
+These thin wrappers give you a shorthand way to fetch certain information (e.g., information about an EC2 Instance, such as its private IP, public IP, Instance ID, and region).
+Moreover, you can swap out `aws.sh` with a version that returns mock data to make it easy to run your code locally (e.g., in Docker) and to run unit tests.

+* `aws-wrapper.sh`: A collection of "high level" wrappers for the [AWS CLI](https://aws.amazon.com/cli/) and [EC2 Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to simplify common tasks such as looking up tags or IPs for EC2 Instances.
+Note that these wrappers handle all the data processing and logic, whereas all the direct calls to the AWS CLI and EC2 metadata endpoints are delegated to `aws.sh` to make unit testing easier.

 * `file.sh`: A collection of helpers for working with files, such as checking if a file exists or contains certain text.

 * `log.sh`: A collection of logging helpers that write logs to `stderr` with log levels (INFO, WARN, ERROR) and